awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 When you use the **Run Lambda** rule for outbound emails, outbound emails that match the rule are passed to a Lambda function for processing at the same time that the email is sent\.

 The Lambda function does not affect the sending or receiving of email\.
-For more information about inbound and outbound email flow rules, see [Managing Email Flows](email-flows.md)\.
+For more information about inbound and outbound email flow rules, see [Managing email flows](email-flows.md)\.
 For more information about Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/welcome.html](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.

 **Note**
 Currently, Lambda email flow rules reference only Lambdas in the same AWS Region and AWS account as the Amazon WorkMail organization being configured\.

-## Getting Started with Lambda for Amazon WorkMail<a name="start-lambda"></a>
+## Getting started with Lambda for Amazon WorkMail<a name="start-lambda"></a>

 To start using Lambda with Amazon WorkMail, deploy [the example Lambda function](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:489970191081:applications/workmail-hello-world-python) from the AWS Serverless Application Repository to your account\.
 Permissions for the example Lambda function are already configured for you\.